amanda3utler/ambify/README.md

 Using the streamlit interface, enter a spotify username. **If** your username does not appear to be valid and an error arises, enter the last section of the spotify user URI string, formatted as spotify:user:yourusername.
 To access this substring (yourusername in my example), select the more info dots under your profile, and after the holding option key, select "Copy Spotify URI".

-After succesfully entering a username, enter a public playlist name in the playlist box (case-sensitive).
+After succesfully entering a username, enter a public playlist name in the playlist box (case-sensitive) and select **Get my ambience!**.
 For private playlist access, you can paste in the **full** playlist URI accessed similarly to above.

-Entering **RANDOM!** will output a random audio, but visuals are not currently suppported for this feature at the moment.
+Entering **RANDOM!** in the playlist box will output a random audio, but visuals are not currently suppported for this feature at the moment.

+Pressing *Stop Audio* stops the playing of audio.
+Entering **Get my ambience!** again will restart the audio for the same playlist or a new playlist (if new playlist entered).
+Visuals remain in this scenario.

+Ambify also returns a suggested volume level for each ambient audio (suggested for when headphones are being used).

+## Citations